khinds10/RetroDashboard/README.md

 Using a hot glue gun, mount the displays in the holes and glue them in place.
 The LED lights may hold by friction if you drilled just the right sized hole, else use hot glue to hold them in place as well.
 ![Mount Displays](https://raw.githubusercontent.com/khinds10/RetroDashboard/master/construction/3-mount.jpg "Mount Displays")

+**NOTE: I have written down on the back of the box cover the HEX addresses x70 - x77 that each display has based on the soldering jumpers (see section #2)**

 ##4 Cut RaspberryPI Access hole / glue in place
 Using the Dremel tool like I did or a small saw, cut a hole in the right side of the wooden box, closest to the back of the box.
 Place the RaspberryPI with the USB connectors facing out next to the hole so they're accessible after you've closed the box, and hot glue the RaspberryPI in place.
 ![Glue Raspberry PI](https://raw.githubusercontent.com/khinds10/RetroDashboard/master/construction/4-raspberry-pi.jpg "Glue Raspberry PI")